Risk of no-deal Brexit recedes further, some banks say

 Europe’s largest asset manager at the end of February saw a 20 percent probability of no-deal Brexit, and a 40 percent chance of a “prolonged extension” to the March 29 deadline.
 It did not provide updated forecasts.

-Reporting by London markets team; Graphic by Ritvik Carvalho; Compiled by Sujata Rao; Editing by Kevin Liffey
+Reporting by London markets team; Graphic by Ritvik Carvalho; Compiled by Sujata Rao; Editing by Janet Lawrence